hazourahh/hazourahh.github.io/_news/announcement_28.md

 inline: true
 ---

-I will be attending <a href= 'https://2024.sigmod.org/' > SIGMOD24 </a> in Utrecht.
+I will be in Chile attending <a href= 'https://2024.sigmod.org/' > SIGMOD24 </a>.
 Come and say hi!